-Blogger vs WordPress Comparison 2019: Customization, Software Updates, Custom Domain, cost, Page allowed
+Blogger vs WordPress 2019: Customization, Updates, cost, Page allowed

 Are you having a hard time deciding which blogging platform you should use for your Blog?
 I suggest reading this post can help you.
 And if you’re confused between WordPress and Blogger, then this post is definitely a must-read for you.
-Because I have compared both of these platforms thoroughly in my Blogger vs WordPress 2019 comparison.
+Because I have compared both of these platforms thoroughly in my Blogger vs WordPress comparison 2019.
 You will come to know which is better and why?

 These are the two most significant platforms in this competitive world today which comes with a plethora of features.
 And that is why it gets more confusing for users to single out the one among the two options.
 Though both the platforms have amazing features, it is possible that a blogging platform best for a novice user might not able to serve an advanced user’s choice.
 Therefore, understanding both the platforms thoroughly before you start working with them is a must.